scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

         >>> sample = np.random.random(10)

 Seeding the generator object is optional.
-If a seed is used, avoid common numbers and instead generate a seed with: `np.random.SeedSequence().entropy`.
+If a seed is used, avoid common numbers and instead generate a seed with ``np.random.SeedSequence().entropy``.
-If no seed is provided, the default value `1638083107694713882823079058616272161` is used when doctests are executed.
-In any case, the rendered documentation does not show the seed on purpose.
+If no seed is provided, the default value ``1638083107694713882823079058616272161`` is used when doctests are executed.
+In either case, the rendered documentation will not show the seed.
 The intent is to discourage users from copy/pasting seeds in their code and instead make an explicit decision about the use of a seed in their program.